 Packages and Plans

-Most home security brands offer a variety of solutions at different price tiers.
-This way, they can offer options for customers who have an 800-square-foot loft as well as customers who have a 4,000-square-foot home.
-Customers will find that the number of equipment packages will depend on the home security company, with some offering only two or three and others offering six or seven.
+Most home security brands offer a variety of solutions at different price points.
+This way, they can offer options for customers who have an 800-square-foot studio apartment as well as customers who have a 4,000-square-foot single-family home.
+Customers will find that the number of equipment packages offered will depend on the home security company, with some offering only two or three and others offering six or seven.
 Several brands also offer products on an a la carte basis, so customers can buy a base package and then add on a few sensors or cameras without having to move up to the next package tier if it doesn’t fit their needs.

 Installation and Equipment